 All fees will normally be payable from your Designated Personal Investment Portfolio Bank Account.
 It is therefore necessary to ensure that sufficient cleared funds are available in your account to meet any prospective fees.In this respect, Wealthtime reserves the right to realise investments held within your Personal Investment Portfolio to pay outstanding fees if insufficient funds are available.

 How do fees and charges affect my Personal Investment Portfolio?

 There is an annual transaction fee for administering your Wealthtime Personal Investment Portfolio.There may also be transaction fees when you buy, sell or switch investments or transfer them ‘in specie’.

 There will also be an amount to cover the Adviser Charges that you have agreed with your Financial Adviser.
 These fees and expenses will be taken from your Personal Investment Portfolio.
 Please refer to the Personal Investment Portfolio Fees Schedule for more information.

 Will I pay tax on my Personal Investment Portfolio?

 The Personal Investment Portfolio is not a tax-exempt product.
 The tax you pay will depend on the type of assets that you hold and your personal circumstances.
 At the end of each tax year we will provide you with information that you will need to include in your self-assessment tax return.
 For further information, please speak to your Financial Adviser or Tax Adviser.

 How will I know what my Personal Investment Portfolio is worth?

 This can be accessed through the Wealthtime Online Service.
-Every six months, we will issue a statement to your online document store showing the value of your Personal Investment Portfolio.
+Every three months, we will issue a statement to your online document store showing the value of your Personal Investment Portfolio.